 In order to give provide him with support you need to be able to understand what it is he is dealing with.
 Well, to the best of your ability as someone who isn’t experiencing the symptoms.
 Educate yourself as much as you can about Bipolar Disorder and it’s symptoms.
 Read read read.
 Always see room for improvement, never feel there is no hope.
-When my son was first diagnosed with Bipolar I went on a crusade to find a way to help him.
+When my son was first diagnosed with ADHD and Bipolar I went on a crusade to find a way to help him.
 In the beginning, when I talked to people about his illness I would say, “My son is Bipolar.”
 A very wise and compassionate social worker, who happens to be our Aunt Margaret, said to me, “Amy, he HAS Bipolar.
 Not he IS Bipolar.”
 Bipolar is just a part of what makes up your husband.
 In times when you are frustrated and maybe even questioning why you stay, think of the things that made you fall in love with him.

 You can’t support someone else without support for yourself.
 Build a support network for yourself.
 It can be some friends and family or a support group for family of someone with a mental illness.
 Take some you time once in while to recoup and unwind.
 Some time to give yourself the love and care you need and deserve.
 If you need a break from the stress you’re under during a depressive or manic episode, take one.
 Even if you can only lock yourself in the bathroom for a while..
 Take a nice candle lit bubble bath!